Quantitative Languages Defined by Functional Automata: Introduction

+The techniques we use for deciding functionality and determinization are also inspired by techniques from word transducers \cite{Schutz75,JCSS::BlattnerH1977,BealEtAl03a,Choffrut77,DBLP:journals/iandc/WeberK95}.
+In particular, our procedure to decide functionality of weighted automata also allows us to decide functionality of a word transducer, seen as a weighted automaton over the free group.
+It generalizes to arbitrary groups the procedure of \cite{BealEtAl03a} which was used to show that functionality of word transducers is in {\sf PTime}.
+As in \cite{BealEtAl03a}, it relies on a notion of delay between two runs.
+This notion of delay is also used for the determinization of group automata.

-The functionality problem has been studied for finite state (word) transducers.
-It was proved to be decidable in~\cite{Schutz75}, and later in~\cite{JCSS::BlattnerH1977}.
-Based on a notion of delay between runs, an efficient {\sf PTime} procedure for testing functionality has been given in~\cite{BealEtAl03a}.
-The functionality problem for \Sum,\Avg and \Dsum-automata is also based on a notion of delay.
-Based on the \textit{twinning property} \cite{Choffrut77} and the notion of delay, efficient procedures for deciding determinizability can be devised \cite{BealEtAl03a,DBLP:journals/iandc/WeberK95}.
-This also inspired our determinization procedure for functional \Dsum-automata.
-In \cite{DBLP:conf/csl/BokerH11}, Boker et. al. show that \Dsum-automata on infinite words with a trivial accepting condition (all states are accepting), but not necessarily functional, are determinizable for any discount factor of the form $1/n$ for some $n\in\mathbb{N}_{\geq 2}$.
+In \cite{DBLP:conf/csl/BokerH11}, Boker et. al. show that \Dsum-automata on infinite words with a trivial accepting condition (all states are accepting), but not necessarily functional, are determinizable for any discount factor of the form $1/n$ for some $n\in\mathbb{N}_{\geq 2}$, while we consider arbitrary discounted factors.
 Their proof is based on a notion of \textit{recoverable gap}, similar to that of delays.
-In our paper, we provide a sufficient and necessary condition to check whether a functional \Dsum-automaton (over finite words) is determinizable.
 Finally in \cite{DBLP:conf/wia/DrosteR07}, the relation between discounted weighted automata over a semiring and weighted logics is studied.

 To the best of our knowledge, our results on \Dsum and \Ratio-automata, as well as on the realizability problem, are new.
-Our main and most technical results are functionality of \Dsum and \Ratio-automata, inclusion problems, determinizability of functional \Dsum-automata, undecidability of the realizability of unambiguous \Sum-automata, and solvability of the deterministic versions of the realizability problem.
+Our main and most technical results are functionality and inclusion of \Ratio-automata, undecidability of the realizability of functional \Sum-automata, and solvability of the deterministic versions of the realizability problem.
 The latter reduce to games on graphs that are to the best of our knowledge new, namely finite $\Sum,\Avg,\Dsum,\Ratio$-games on weighted graphs with a combination of a reachability objective and a quantitative objective.